sandokim/DeeplearningKnowledge/Segmentation.md

 space augmentation, adversarial training, generative adversarial networks, neural style transfer, and meta-learning.
 However, the diversity of augmented data is limited by the available data which could result in overfitting.

+### Deep Transfer Learning을 적용함으로써 데이터 부족 문제를 해결할 수도 있다.

+#### Instances based, Mapping based, Network based, Adversarial based

+In another approach, U-Net models utilize transfer learning approaches [177] to optimize the pre-trained model to adapt the targeted task while having insufficient training data.
+These deep transfer learning techniques are categories under four broad areas: instances based, mapping based, network based and adversarial based [178].
+These approaches are generally adopted in combinations for practical situations.
+The potential of this approach attracts many researchers to advance the U-Net based BIS approaches

 ---

 # Biomedical Segmentation